zackmdavis/Category_War/unnatural_categories_are_optimized_for_deception.md

 In the second scenario, I tell the truth—with respect to a category system that suits my goals.
 The receipt says I delivered 60 gold bars and 20 silver bars—and I did.
 It's just that what _I_ prefer to call "gold bars", you prefer to call "gold bars, _or_ silver bars with odd [serial numbers](https://en.wikipedia.org/wiki/Gold_bar#Security_features)", and what I call "silver bars", you call "silver bars with even serial numbers".
 You know this, so when you examine the actual contents of the delivery, you're disappointed but not surprised: you would have _preferred_ to transact under your definitions of 'gold' and 'silver', but you can't say you _anticipated_ it.

 We might question whether these are two different scenarios, or two descriptions of the _same_ scenario: the same physical receipt, the same physical metal, _the same buyer anticipations about the metal conditional on observing the receipt_.
-As far as information transfer is concerned, there's no functional difference between saying "I reserve the right to lie _p_% of the time about whether something belongs to category _C_" and adopting a new, less-accurate category system that misclassifies _p_% of instances with respect to the old system.
+If [just we pay attention to the evidential entanglements instead of being confused by words](https://www.lesswrong.com/posts/34XxbRFe54FycoCDw/the-bottom-line), then [there's no functional difference between](https://www.lesswrong.com/posts/YptSN8riyXJjJ8Qp8/maybe-lying-can-t-exist) saying "I reserve the right to lie _p_% of the time about whether something belongs to category _C_", and adopting a new, less-accurate category system that misclassifies _p_% of instances with respect to the old system.

 Minimizing the squared error score is _about_ map–territory correspondence: ways of communicating that help the factory machines make better predictions about the objects, get a higher score.